Best text messaging apps in 2023

 Google Messages

-Messages is Google's official SMS app, and it features a simple interface and loads of features such as high-quality video sharing, emoji reactions to messages, and more.
-It also supports Google's RCS features, which allow for iMessage or WhatsApp-like features like read receipts and larger file transfers.
+Messages is Google's official SMS app, featuring a simple interface and loads of features like high-quality video sharing, emoji reactions to messages, and much more.
+It also supports Google's RCS standard, which allows for iMessage or WhatsApp-like features such as read receipts and larger file transfers.
 The best part is, this text messaging app is completely free to use.

 Get from: Google Play Store